Are you ready? Bring a hat, water and sunscreen! Let’s go.

 If you are going on the weekend, it will be hard to find parking in the main street.
 Try to stay out of smaller streets and move out a little bit following the shoreline.
 We found lots of parking near Paseo de la Princesa, with fees of less than 3$ for a whole day.
 They only take cash.

-2. Visit UNESCO Listed World Heritage site: El Morro Fort with amazing sea view
+2. Visit UNESCO Listed World Heritage site: El Morro Fort with an amazing sea view

 3. Pray for dead locals at the cemetery.